Kikobeats/router-http/README.md

 - This module doesn't take care about the http.Server.
 - This module doesn't use any of the Node.js built-in module, so it can be used in Vercel Edge Functions, Deno or CF Workers.
-- This module doesn't add `req.query` nor `req.search` (check [to-query](https://github.com/Kikobeats/to-query) for that).

-In resume: this module does nothing beyond finding the correct path and matching the associated code.

 ## Install